pankhilprajapati/Disaster-Response-pipeline/README.md

 ### Motivation
 This data is provided by the Figure-eight for the udacity Data Science NanoDegree

 ### Instructions:

+- All the Analysis done with ETL, ML pipeline and visuals all notebooks are inside EDA

 Steps For Installation